mosen/JSSImporter/README.md

 ## Template Substitution Variables

 All templates used in JSS recipes will perform text substitution before attempting to upload to the JSS.
 A text substitution variable is indicated by surrounding a variable name in "%"'s.
-Substitution will occur if an AutoPkg environement variable exists for that substition (i.e., if you put `%giant_burrito%` in your template, and there's no AutoPkg "giant_burrito", then nothing will happen).
+Substitution will occur if an AutoPkg environement variable exists for that substitution (i.e., if you put `%giant_burrito%` in your template, and there's no AutoPkg "giant_burrito", then nothing will happen).

 JSSImporter defines the following default substitution variables:
 - `%VERSION%`: The AutoPkg version variable.
 If this hasn't been provided anywhere, JSSImporter uses "0.0.0.0" (and outputs a warning) since the jss-recipes repo heavily uses `%VERSION%`.